New circuit 2020 : The Diamond Circle in Iceland

 Beside the main spots of the tour, there are also a few places that we wanted to share with you because they’re also not to miss.

-Most of them are around Lake Myvatn, that’s why I said that this area is where you will spend more time.
+Most of them are around Lake Myvatn, that’s why we meantioned that this area is where you will spend most of your time.

 Located really close to Lake Myvatn, Dimmuborgir was created by a volcanic eruption around 2300 years ago.